UPS workers approve 5-year contract, capping contentious negotiations that threatened deliveries

 The union representing 340,000 UPS workers said Tuesday that its members voted to approve the tentative contract agreement reached last month, putting a final seal on contentious labor negotiations that threatened to disrupt package deliveries for millions of businesses and households nationwide.

-The union also said more than 40 supplemental agreements were also ratified, expect for one that covers roughly 170 members in Florida.
+The union said more than 40 supplemental agreements were also ratified, except for one that covers roughly 170 members in Florida.
 The national master agreement will go into effect as soon as that supplement is renegotiated and ratified, it said.

+UPS said voting results for deals covering employees under two locals are expected soon.

 “Our members just ratified the most lucrative agreement the Teamsters have ever negotiated at UPS," Teamsters General President Sean M. O’Brien said in a statement.
 "This contract will improve the lives of hundreds of thousands of workers.”